 If a driver fails to use reasonable care and as a result of that failure you are injured, then the driver is responsible (liable) to you for those injuries.

 Serious car and other motor vehicle accidents require the guidance of an experienced attorney.
 We have years of practice and an impressive track record representing people who have suffered significant injuries in motor vehicle accidents(commercial and personal).
-We work with physicians and other health care providers to assess and review all the short and long-term medical aspects of your case.
+We work with physicians and other healthcare providers to assess and review all the short and long-term medical aspects of your case.
 Our detailed understanding of state automobile, insurance and liability laws means we understand the different sources of recovery available to car accident victims and their families as well as the various theories of liability that enable those victims to collect from the parties who caused them harm.
 In some states, a plaintiff may recover even if he or she was more negligent than the defendant was, that is, negligent in the amount of 51 percent or more.

 If you are involved in an accident, be careful of what you say or sign.
 Get the names of witnesses and write them down with contact information.
 Get medical attention as soon as possible after the accident.
 If possible, take pictures of your vehicle and the other vehicle involved.
 Take pictures of the location where the accident took place.
 Claims investigators from the other driver’s insurance company or representatives of your own insurance company may contact you.
 Other than reporting your claim to your insurance company, you should not give them statements about the accident.
 First, talk with us.
+Our Massachusetts auto accident lawyer will go over your case with you and come up with a defense strategy.

 - How Does Fault Or No-Fault State Apply To An Auto Accident Claim?